victorolivo24/cs211-assignments/README.md

 # Programming Assignment 1

 This is the first programming assignment for CS211.
-It aims to get you accustom with the syntax of the C programming language.
+It aims to get you accustomed to the syntax of the C programming language.

 ## Cloning this repository

-To clone this repository, you can simply run this command on the ilab machine:
+To clone this repository, you can run this command on the ilab machine:

 ```bash
 git clone https://github.com/AFE123x/sp25-cs211-assignments.git
 ```

-This will create a folder named ```sp25-cs211-assignments```, which contains the autograder, testcases and a sample program for reference.
+This will create a folder named ```sp25-cs211-assignments```, containing the autograder, test cases, and a sample program for reference.

 ## pa1 folder